Decentralized and Communication-Free Multi-Robot Navigation through Distributed Games: Related Work

 In autonomous driving, game theory has been applied to the problem of lane changing and merging \cite{liniger2020safe}.
 Deep reinforcement learning was used to solve two player merging games in \cite{ding2018game}, which relied on defining drivers as proactive or passive.
 Roles for two players were also used in \cite{fisac2019hierarchical}, which modelled lane changing as a Stackleberg game that has implicit leaders and followers.
 Multiple drivers were modelled in \cite{cleac2020algames}, which solved games through optimization by converting constraints such as collision avoidance to Lagrangian multiplier terms.
 In addition to lane changing, game theory was also used to generate racing trajectories which would avoid collisions while still competing with other agents \cite{wang2019game_a,wang2019game_b}.

 Despite the exploration of game theory in autonomous driving, previous research has mostly been limited to only two player systems (i.e., two cars).
 Recently, game theory has been applied to several multi-robot scenarios.
 Many approaches have considered task allocation, both with the requirement of communication \cite{roldan2018should} and enabling this without communication being necessary \cite{kanakia2016modeling,gao2019multirobot,dai2019task}.
+Collision avoidance has been considered, but has required the agents to be capable of communicating with each other \cite{mylvaganam2017differential}.
 Multi-robot sensing and patrolling has been the other main scenario explored with game theoretic models, but approaches have required prior mappings of the environment \cite{meng2008multi,hernandez2014selective} or still require communication between agents \cite{ramaswamy2016mutual}.

 Game theoretic models have been used due to their useful ability to model other agents in a system, but have not been theoretically well studied in generating navigational behaviors for a large multi-robot system without the ability to communicate between robots in complex environments.